 3rd Dan- Head Instructor

 Mr. McDonald has been training in various forms of martial arts since 1973.
 He received his first Black Belt in 1977 in the Japanese style of Shotokan and continued training until joining the U.S. Army in 1979.

 Upon moving to Pittsburgh in 2013, Mr. McDonald, alongside his wife and two sons, restarted his martial arts training, studying Tang Soo Do at White Viper Martial Arts.
-Having former training in Shotokan was an advantage and allowed Mr. McDonald to advance to his 1st Dan Black Belt on an accelerated pace.
-He received his 2nd Dan Black Belt in November of 2015 and his 3rd Dan Black Belt in December of 2018.
+He received his 1st Dan Belt in 2013, his 2nd Dan Black Belt in November of 2015 and his 3rd Dan Black Belt in December of 2018.

 Mr. McDonald has competed in various tournaments throughout the country.
 In 2017, Mr. McDonald earned the title of 45 and over World Champion for Hard Traditional Forms at the NBL World Championships,

 He has a deep desire to pass along the art of Tang Soo Do and help people learn the techniques of self-defense.

 4th Dan - Instructor